SenseLogic/LINGUI/README.md

 ### Accessors

-Variable names can be prefixed by the following accessors :
+Translation variable names can be prefixed by the following accessors :

 ```lua
 $    text